wanjepeter/jquery-jumia-product-search/README.md

 ## Usage

-Create a container element where the plugin will render:
+Create a container where the widget will render:

 ```html
 <div id="jumia-search"></div>
 ```

-Initialize the plugin with jQuery:
+Initialize the plugin:

 ```javascript
 $("#jumia-search").jumiaProductSearch();